wandering-andy/pi-gen/README.md

    information on this.
 Usually 0 is no compression but very fast, up to 9 with the best compression but very slow ).

-* `USE_QEMU` (Default: `"0"`)

-   Setting to '1' enables the QEMU mode - creating an image that can be mounted via QEMU for an emulated environment.
-These images include "-qemu" in the image file name.

  * `LOCALE_DEFAULT` (Default: "en_US.UTF-8" )

    Default system locale.